oskari6/React-CMS/README.md

 - start docker container "docker-compose up -d"
 - start the server "docker exec -it react-cms-web-1 python manage.py runserver"
 - app runs on localhost:8080 and postgres db on :5432

+# frontend

+- on first load to home
+- url change dashboard